 St. Paul’s gathers as a community for worship every Sunday at 9:00 a.m.
-Holy Communion is celebrated at each service.
+Holy Communion is celebrated on the first and third Sundays of the month.

 Frequently Asked Questions (FAQ) about Worship at St. Paul’s Evangelical Lutheran Church: